 Today, there are a wide spectrum of materials being used to make tobacco pipes — everything from the lowly corncob through the painstakingly hand-carved Meerschaum and briar — are used to create pipes that are first, functional and, in some cases, true works of art.
 If you can somehow fashion a hole in which to place the tobacco and a stem through which to draw the smoke, it can be called a pipe.

 NOTE: Chesapeake Pipe & Cigar makes choices as to what we feel are true tobacco-centric pipes.
 We do not carry products we believe are accepted as drug paraphernalia for the smoking of anything other than real pipe tobacco.
-We celebrate the deep history of real tobacco without supporting the use of illegal or illicit substances.
+We celebrate the deep history of real tobacco without supporting the use of semi-legal / semi-illegal substances.

 In 1869, a Dutch immigrant woodworker named Henry Tibbe first began production of the corn cob pipe in Washington, Missouri.
 Legend has it that a local farmer whittled a pipe out of corn cob and liked it so much he asked Henry Tibbe to try turning some on his lathe.
 That farmer may not have been the first person to make a corncob pipe, but he’s the one that started the corncob trend we still see today.
 Because the farmer was well-pleased with the results, Henry made and sold a few more in his woodworking shop.
 Tibbe’s pipes proved to be such a fast selling item, he soon spent more time making pipes for customers than working with wood, and began full time production of corn cob pipes.
 Tibbe and a chemist friend devised an innovative system of applying a plaster-based substance to the outside of the corn cob bowls.
 In 1878, Tibbe patented this process.

-Grown in Missouri soil and handcrafted for over 143 years in the same Washington, Missouri, building, Genuine Missouri Meerschaum Corn Cob Pipes are an American Legend – making Missouri Meerschaum the world’s oldest, largest, and leading manufacturer of corn cob pipes.
-Since 1869, six generations of Missouri Meerschaum skilled craftsmen have believed there is no substitute for quality and excellence.
+Grown in Missouri soil and handcrafted for over 150 years in the same Washington, Missouri, building, Genuine Missouri Meerschaum Corn Cob Pipes are an American Legend – making Missouri Meerschaum the world’s oldest, largest, and leading manufacturer of corn cob pipes.
+While other corn cob pipe makers enter and leave the market, since 1869, six generations of Missouri Meerschaum skilled craftsmen have believed there is no substitute for quality and excellence.

 The noble Meerschaum is unique among pipes.
 Its mysterious properties make it a perfect smoke and, at the same time, a work of art; a pipe highly prized by the Connoisseur and beginning smoker alike.
 Meerschaum is a German word meaning sea foam.
 The geologist knows the light, porous Meerschaum as hydrous magnesium silicate.
 The pipe smoker knows it as the perfect material for providing a cool, dry, flavorful smoke.
 The mineral itself is the fossilized shells of tiny sea creatures that fell to the ocean floor over 50 million years ago, there to be covered and compressed over the ages by layer upon layer of silt.
 Profound movements in the earths crust raised the creamy white stone of Meerschaum above sea level.
 There men eventually discovered it and created an incomparable pipe from it.
 The first record of Meerschaum as a pipe dates from around 1723.